 The darker period of the year lasts for 3.5 months, from November 1 to February 16, with an average daily incident shortwave energy per square meter below 2.5 kWh.
 The darkest day of the year is December 23, with an average of 1.3 kWh.

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Jamestown contains only modest variations in elevation, with a maximum elevation change of 371 feet, and an average elevation above sea level of 1,422 feet.
-Within 10 miles contains very significant variations in elevation (965 feet).
+The topography within 2 miles of Jamestown contains only modest variations in elevation, with a maximum elevation change of 371 feet and an average elevation above sea level of 1,422 feet.
+Within 10 miles contains only modest variations in elevation (965 feet).
 Within 50 miles also contains very significant variations in elevation (1,877 feet).